 exactly where the firing and other trenches are to be dug.
 He would

-then call up the company commanders and issue his defense order in which
+l up the company commanders and issue his defense order in which

 the task of each company would be made clear.
 Those to occupy the firing